 I am also training and teaching Capoeira Angola when I get the chance.
 In April 2014, I was awarded the title of treinel (trainer).
 Until summer 2015, I ran regular classes in Cambridge.

-- since autumn 2012: University of Cambridge, King's College
+- 2012 until now: PhD student at University of Cambridge, King's College

 - 2012: MRes in Linguistics with specialisation in Syntax, University College London